Simulating rare kaon decays $K^{+}\to\pi^{+}\ell^{+}\ell^{-}$ using domain wall lattice QCD with physical light quark masses: Introduction

 \section{Introduction}

-The $K^{+}\to\pi^{+}\ell^{+}\ell^{-}$ ($\ell=e,\mu$) decays are flavor-changing neutral current processes that are heavily suppressed in the standard model (SM), and are therefore expected to be sensitive to new physics.
-The branching ratios for these decays, taken from the latest PDG average~\cite{Zyla:2020zbs}, are $\text{Br}\left[K^{+}\to\pi^{+} e^{+} e^{-}\right] = 3.00(9)\times10^{-7}$ and $\text{Br}\left[K^{+}\to\pi^{+}\mu^{+}\mu^{-}\right] = 9.4(6)\times10^{-8}$.
+The $K^{+}\to\pi^{+}\ell^{+}\ell^{-}$ ($\ell=e,\mu$) decays are flavor-changing neutral current processes that are heavily suppressed in the standard model (SM), and thus expected to be sensitive to new physics.
+Their branching ratios, taken from the latest PDG average~\cite{Zyla:2020zbs}, are $\text{Br}\left[K^{+}\to\pi^{+} e^{+} e^{-}\right] = 3.00(9)\times10^{-7}$ and $\text{Br}\left[K^{+}\to\pi^{+}\mu^{+}\mu^{-}\right] = 9.4(6)\times10^{-8}$.
 This process is dominated by a single virtual-photon exchange $\left(K\to\pi\gamma^{*}\right)$, whose amplitude is predominantly described by long-distance, nonperturbative physics~\cite{D_Ambrosio_1998}.
-With tensions between the measurement of the $R_{K}$ ratio from LHCb and from SM predictions~\cite{LHCb:2021trn} creating increased interest in lepton-flavor universality (LFU) violations, these complementary rare kaon decays could also be suitable candidates to study LFU in the kaon sector~\cite{Crivellin_2016}. \\ The amplitude for the $K\to\pi\gamma^{*}$ decay can be expressed in terms of a single electromagnetic form factor $V(z)$ defined \textit{via} \cite{D_Ambrosio_1998,RevModPhys.84.399}
+With tensions between the LHCb measurement~\cite{LHCb:2021trn} of and SM predictions for the ratio $R_K$ contributing to increased interest in lepton-flavor universality (LFU) violation, important tests of LFU in the kaon sector could also be provided by $K^+\to\pi^+\ell^+\ell^-$ decays~\cite{Crivellin_2016}.
+The amplitude for the $K\to\pi\gamma^{*}$ decay can be expressed in terms of a single electromagnetic form factor $V(z)$ defined \textit{via} \cite{D_Ambrosio_1998,RevModPhys.84.399}

 where $\mu$ is the photon polarisation index, $z=q^{2}/M_{K}^{2}$, $q=k-p$, and $k$ and $p$ indicate the momenta of the $K$ and $\pi$ respectively.
 From analyticity, a prediction of $V(z)$ is given by \cite{D_Ambrosio_1998}